HamidKarimi-Rouzbahani/mrc-open-day-2021/_episodes/external-lesson_3.md

 ---
-title: How to share your data at MRC Cognition and Brain Sciences Unit
+title: How to share your data at MRC Cognition and Brain Sciences Unit (Roni Tibon)
 teaching: 30
 exercises: 0
 duration: null